What is a closed reduction?

 How is a closed reduction done?

 Your doctor will give you medicine to help you relax and help with pain.
-He or she will push or pull the ends of the fractured bone until they line up.
+The doctor will push or pull the ends of the fractured bone until they line up.
 This part of the procedure is called reduction.
 Then your doctor will put a cast or splint on the affected arm or leg to help hold the bone in place while it heals.
 The doctor will take an X-ray to check that the bone is properly lined up.

 What can you expect after a closed reduction?